Bumblefoot Chicken Picture

 Stage 1: Hard Swellings on Foot Pads

-They are usually caused by sharp objects piercing through the footpad.
+Sharp objects piercing through the footpad usually cause them.
 This causes a slow accumulation of pus under the footpad, resulting in a yellowish build-up.

 The pus accumulated here is not infectious to humans or other animals.

 There may be slight lameness at this stage, but chickens will continue their usual activities.
-In some cases, this condition may go away on its own.
+Sometimes, this condition may disappear without intervention.

 Stage 2: Break in Foot Pad

 A break or hole is caused by a small scab in the affected area.
-In this stage, the infection is rooted deep into the muscles and tissues underneath.
+In this stage, the infection penetrates deeply into the muscles and tissues underneath.

 In severe bumblefoot cases, chickens cannot walk properly even with treatment.

 Some cases have seen the infection spread to the other foot pad; however, this is rare.
-Affected chickens may lose weight due to a lack of mobility.
+Affected chickens may lose weight because of a lack of mobility.

 Stage 3: Dead Tissue Formation